DON’T WORSHIP IN VAIN

 John writes, “No one has ever seen God; the only Son, who is in the bosom of the Father, he has made him known.
 (John 1:18 RSV).

-In these perilous times, when many carnal men parading themselves as God’s servants are misrepresenting God to people in order to manipulate, exploit and defraud them, it is better for you to seek to know God personally, as revealed in the person and teaching of Jesus Christ, and His early apostles in the epistles.
+In these difficult times, when many carnal men parading themselves as God’s servants are misrepresenting God to people to manipulate, exploit and defraud them, you should seek to know God personally as revealed in the person and teaching of Jesus Christ and His early apostles in the epistles.

 While you are supposed to worship God with your substances or material possessions, yet don’t let anyone defraud you in the name of any Old Testament offerings.

 Lastly, the New Testament worship must originate in the regenerated heart: